Social Integration After a Cancer Diagnosis

 Why are we running this study?

-A growing proportion of the population living with and beyond cancer are working-age cancer survivors, and 300,000 are estimated to be teenagers and young adults (TYAs) aged 16 to 39.
-With advances in medical treatments, up to 90% of TYAs now live beyond their treatment.
+Because a growing proportion of the population living with and beyond cancer are working age young adults and up to 90% now live with and beyond their diagnosis.

 What are our main questions?

-How does social integration vary from diagnosis onward for people aged 16 to 39?
+- How does social integration (work, education, relationships) vary from diagnosis onward for people aged 16 to 39?

 What do we mean by ‘Social Integration’?

-- Subjective wellbeing (how people generally feel about aspects of their life including family, leisure time etc).
+- Wellbeing (how people generally feel about aspects of their life including family, leisure time, etc.)

-We want to see how each of these vary through time and what other factors contribute together or separately to enable or disable desired outcome.
-We will be looking at factors related to demographics, physical health, and psycho-social determinants of wellbeing.
+We want to see how each of these vary through time and what other factors contribute together or separately to help reach goals which young people actually want!

-We combine knowledge and methods from multiple disciplines, across medical and psycho-social oncology, nursing, sociology, health economics, and developmental psychology.
+We combine knowledge and methods from multiple disciplines – oncology, nursing, sociology, health economics, and developmental psychology.

-We are running 3 interconnected studies within this project, to answer our questions.
-Two of these studies rely on secondary data, namely, data that has already been collected.
+We are running 3 linked studies.
+Two of these studies rely on data that has already been collected in the past.

 Who is involved in this project?

-This project is a collaboration between University of Leeds and University College London Hospitals NHS Trust, with the support of Teenage Cancer Trust.
-Please read the information below to learn more about our team.
+This project is a collaboration between University of Leeds (School of Medicine and School of Sociology and Social Policy), Leeds Teaching Hospitals NHS Trust, and University College London Hospitals NHS Trust, with the support of Teenage Cancer Trust and CLIC Sargent.